Here are the major retailers that are closing stores in the U.S. in 2020, starting with the biggest announcements.

 Chico's specializes in sophisticated clothing, accessories and intimates for women.
 It serves "the lifestyle needs of fashion-savvy women 30 years and older," according to its website.

-The company was founded in 1983 by a husband and wife team and named after a friend’s parrot.
+The company — which also operates the the Soma and White House Black Market stores — was founded in 1983 by a husband and wife team and named after a friend’s parrot.
 It grew rapidly to more than 1,400 locations in the U.S. and Canada.

 Chico’s has partnered with Amazon, ShopRunner and QVC to accommodate its 8 million customers' changing needs and shopping behaviors.